Gorenstein spherical Fano varieties: The anticanonical sheaf of a spherical variety

 We denote by $\widecheck\omega_X \coloneqq\bigwedge^{\dim X}\Tm_X$, \ie the top exterior power of the tangent sheaf, the anticanonical sheaf of $X$.
 It is an invertible sheaf and carries a natural $G$-linearization induced from the $G$-linearization of $\Tm_X$.

-We recapitulate some observations of Brion (see \cite[Section 4]{Brion:cc}).
 The variety $Z$ is a toric variety for a quotient torus of $T$.
 Let $T_0$ be the kernel of the $T$-action on $Z$ and let $T_1$ be a subtorus of $T$ with $T=T_0T_1$ such that $T_0\cap T_1$ is finite.
 We have a commutative diagram of equivariant morphisms with respect to the action of $B_0 \coloneqq R_u(P)T_1$:

 The arrows are finite coverings.
 In particular, the tangent space of $X$ at $(u_0,z_0)$ is isomorphic to the direct sum of the tangent spaces of $R_u(P)$ and $T_1$ at the corresponding neutral elements.
 This is the lie algebra of $B_0$ which decomposes as